-(As of June, 2013) In 17 years as head coach of the Marquette women's soccer team, Markus Roeders has built a renowned program that is synonymous with success.
+Entering his 21st year as head coach of the Marquette women's soccer team in 2016, Markus Roeders has built a renowned program that is synonymous with success.

 Moreover, he has developed a program with a winning tradition, one that is a consistently nationally ranked and one of the top teams in the BIG EAST Conference.
 It is evident by career accomplishments and emphasized by the results of past seasons.

-With a career mark of 254-91-37, a .714 winning percentage -- Roeders has proven he can coach a team that knows how to win.
-The Golden Eagles have posted winning season each of the last 17 seasons and have won no fewer than 11 games.
-He has guided MU to ten NCAA Tournament appearances and advanced as far as the Sweet 16 three times (2005, 2010, 2012).
+With a career mark of 290-111-44, a .701 winning percentage -- Roeders has proven he can coach a team that knows how to win.
+The Golden Eagles have finished the each of their 20 campaigns under Roeders .500-or-better and only once have failed to reach double digit victories.
+He has guided MU to 12 NCAA tournament appearances and advanced as far as the Sweet 16 three times (2005, 2010, 2012).

 2012 was a record-setting year for the Marquette women's soccer program as they compiled an 18-2-3 record, the third-most wins in program history, and recorded a program and NCAA best 17 shutouts.
 The Golden Eagles won their fourth consecutive BIG EAST American Division Championship and a first-ever BIG EAST Tournament Championship.